boche/multiverse/index.md

 ## Result

 In this section, we compare our implementation Multiverse with GA3C's implementation.
 We want to emphasize that GA3C is an ICLR 2017 conference paper specializing in speeding up the learning algorithm of A3C[1].
-So we are comparing with the state-of-the-art approach, so our baseline is quite strong.
+So we are comparing with the state-of-the-art approach, and our baseline is quite strong.

 The main metric we used to evaluate the system is PPS, prediction per second by GPU.

 ### IO Bound

 GA3C has a pps of 1164.
 After mitigating the IO issue, we improved the pps to 1343, so it's a 15% improvement.
 In this experiment, we kept the number of CPU processes to 20 for fair comparison.

 ![io](images/io.png)

 Note the speed-up doesn't affect learning convergence.
 Here we plot the learning curve of both systems, x-axis is training time in seconds, y-axis is training rewards received during training, higher is better.
 We see our approach (green) converges much faster than GA3C (blue).

 ### Hide Latency

 Here we evaluate the effect of multiple agents per CPU process.
 We compare GA3C with 2 and 4 agents per process.
-From the table below, we see as we increase number of agents per process, pps gets higher and the percent of CPU process waiting time decreases.
+From the table below, we see as we increase the number of agents per process, pps gets higher and the percent of CPU process waiting time decreases.
 With 4 agents/process, our system is able to achieve a 53% speed-up over GA3C.
 The speed-up is partly due to less data transfer as we discussed in IO bound.

 |          | PPS  | CPU process waiting percentage |
 |----------|------|--------------------------------|